henry2004y/KeyNotes/contents/wave.md

 \omega^2 = k^2v_A^2\cos^2\theta = k_\parallel^2 v_A^2
 $$

-which results in a linearly polarized wave mode with phase speed
+which results in a linearly polarized wave mode, the _Alfvén wave_, in a uniform plasma immersed in a uniform background magnetic field with phase speed

 $$
 v_p = v_A\cos\theta
 $$

 The group velocity and hence energy propagation is always parallel to $\mathbf{B}$ regardless of the direction of $\mathbf{k}$, and for this reason this mode is also know as the _guided_ mode.
+This property, of course, has the direct bearing on the feature of Alfvén wave resonant absorption.

 Given the velocity perturbation $\mathbf{v}_1 = (0, v_y, 0)$, the other perturbations are given as